A Trip Advisor's Best Weapon

 Of course, there are the general types of questions designed to get basic information, such as your name, address, family matters, etc.

-General comment: it is important to know that you should have cause for concern if your agent does not ask you certain types of profile questions.
+General Comment: It is important to know that you should have cause for concern if your agent does not ask you certain other types of profile questions.

 You should wonder if the commitment is there to meet your needs and to solve potential problems (hassles), you might encounter.

-What are these "certain other types" of questions, mentioned above?
+What are these "certain other types" of profile questions, mentioned above?

 This requires a bit of explaining.

-I would not directly ask you (nor would you likely provide) information about how much money you make, how much you paid for previous trips/vacations, your credit card limits, if you are taking a spouse, significant other, or some one else.
+I would not directly ask you (nor would you likely provide) information about how much money you make, your credit card limits, and so forth.

 I ask lifestyle questions in order to provide you with excellent service - service far beyond your expectations.